istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 {{< /text >}}

-In this case, the `custom1.yaml` and `user-overlay.yaml` files will be overlaid on the `default.yaml` file to obtain the final values used as an input to manifest generation.
+In this case, the `custom1.yaml` and `user-overlay.yaml` files will be overlaid on the `default.yaml` file to obtain the final values used as the input for manifest generation.

 In general, creating new profiles is not necessary since a similar result can be achieved by passing multiple overlay files.
 For The command above is equivalent to passing two user overlay files: